Load Balancer Controller Installation¶

 },

-We recommend to further scope down this configuration based on the VPC ID or cluster name resource tag.
+We recommend further scoping down this configuration based on the VPC ID or cluster name resource tag.

 Example condition for VPC ID: